block-core/blockcore-did-server/README.md

 The DID Server is a straight forward service that stores and allows updates to DID Documents.
 All requests to the APIs are in the form of signed JWTs (JWS).

-The first create opperation requires the verificationMethod to contain the public key that is used to derive the DID, e.g. "did:is:publickey".
+The first key in the verificationMethod is required to be the public key that is used to derive the DID, e.g. "did:is:publickey".

 Operations must be signed with a key in the `authentication` section of the DID Document.
 All keys in `authentication` can be updated through key rotation.